-The Department of State and J-1 visa regulations 22 CFR 62.14 require all Exchange Visitors and accompanying J-2 dependents to be covered by adequate health and accident insurance while in the U.S. Failure to carry adequate insurance may lead to termination of your J-1 status.
+The Department of State and J-1 visa regulations 22 CFR 62.14 require all Exchange Visitors and accompanying J-2 dependents to be covered by adequate health and accident insurance for the program duration.
+Failure to carry adequate insurance may lead to termination of your J-1 status.

 Minimum Coverage Requirements

 - Medical benefits of at least $100,000 per accident or illness